DataCanvasIO/YLearn/docs/en_US/source/sub/est_model/forest_based/ctcf.rst

         :param list of str, optional, default=None covariate: Names of the covariate vectors.
         :param list of str, optional, default=None adjustment: This will be the same as the covariate.
         :param ndarray, optional, default=None sample_weight: Weight of each sample of the training set.
+        :param int or list, optional, default=None treat: If there is only one discrete treatment, then treat indicates the treatment group.
+If there are multiple treatment groups, then treat should be a list of str with length equal to the number of treatments.
+            For example, when there are multiple discrete treatments,

+                array(['run', 'read'])

+            means the treat value of the first treatment is taken as 'run' and that of the second treatment is taken as 'read'.
+        :param int or list, optional, default=None control: See treat.

         :returns: Fitted CTCausalForest
         :rtype: instance of CTCausalForest